sonatype-nexus-community/bbash/README.md

 - `aws-vault`
 - `docker`

-*Sonatype employees see https://docs.sonatype.com/display/DEVOPSKB/AWS%3A+Getting+Started+with+AWS+at+Sonatype for access request instructions and two factor authentication setup.
+* Sonatype employees see [here](https://docs.sonatype.com/display/DEVOPSKB/AWS%3A+Getting+Started+with+AWS+at+Sonatype) for access request instructions and two factor authentication setup.

 #### Terraform